brightdigit/Speculid/index.md

     ![Xcode Unorganized Assets](/images/XcodeUnorganizedAssets.png)

-4. **After the first build**, drag the images to the correct asset slot.
-Each rendered image file is suffixed denoting its slot.
+    If the asset catalog does not already have file names for each image in the asset, Speculid will automatically update the asset catalog and name the files using the following pattern:

     *(source file base name)*.*(size)*@*(scale)*~*(idiom)*.(extension)